-Tumors can develop in the oropharynx.
+Tumors can also develop in the oropharynx.
 Generally, there are three kinds:

 - Harmless growths that can develop into cancer

-- Cancerous tumors that can spread into other parts of the body
+- Cancerous (malignant) tumors that can spread (metastasize) into other parts of the body

 In the United States, almost twice as many men as women are diagnosed with oropharyngeal cancer each year.
 The average age for diagnosis is 62, but these cancers can occur in young people, as well.
 People who use tobacco or are infected with human papillomavirus (HPV) have increased risk for oropharyngeal cancers.